shishuwu/myBootApp/README.md

 				// auth in memory or database ...
 			}
 		}
+## Spring Security - Customized UserDetailsService ##
+In memory user/password/role is not suitable for production environment.
+We need to get them from database or somewhere else.
+So you could define your own authentication service:

+	 public class CustomizedUserDetailsService implements UserDetailsService {

+		@Override
+		public UserDetails loadUserByUsername(String username) throws UsernameNotFoundException {
+			// Use Service -> Repository (JPA/JDBC) to get data and encapsulate as UserDetails }
+	}

+Set this UserDetailsService into Security configuration.

+	@Autowired
+	private UserDetailsService userDetailsService;

+	@Autowired
+	public void configure(AuthenticationManagerBuilder auth) throws Exception {
+		auth.userDetailsService(userDetailsService);
+	}

 ## Spring REST ##
 Provide REST API and return json as response